mdtanker/polartoolkit/paper/paper.md

 # Summary \hfill ![](../docs/logo_light.png){ width=15% } \hfill \phantom{Summary}
 <!-- describing the high-level functionality and purpose of the software for a diverse, non-specialist audience. -->
 **PolarToolkit** (formerly known as Antarctic-Plots) is a Python package with the goal of making polar (i.e. Antarctic, Arctic, Greenland) research more efficient, reproducible, and accessible.
-The software does this by providing; 1) convenient functions for downloading and pre-processing a wide range of commonly used polar datasets, 2) tools for common geospatial tasks (i.e. changing data resolution, subsetting data by geographic regions), 3) code to easily create publication-quality maps, data profiles, and cross-sections, and 4) a means to interactively explore datasets.
+The software does this by providing: 1) convenient functions for downloading and pre-processing a wide range of commonly used polar datasets; 2) tools for common geospatial tasks (i.e. changing data resolution, subsetting data by geographic regions); 3) code to easily create publication-quality maps, data profiles, and cross-sections; and 4) a means to interactively explore datasets.

 # Statement of need
 <!-- clearly illustrates the research purpose of the software and places it in the context of related work. -->